Climbby/Portfolio/README.md

-Here you can find my terrible code for my first website
+Here you can find my *not so good* code for my first website